manoel-linux/opti-gnome-wayland/README.md

 - Support for the distro: Void-Linux/Ubuntu/Debian/Arch/Artix/Manjaro

 - If you are using a distribution based on Ubuntu, Debian, or Arch, the script will work without any issues.

+- Use at your own risk

+- It can only be executed without superuser and sudo

+- It only works on Wayland

 - opti-gnome-wayland is an open-source project, and we are happy to share it with the community.
 You have complete freedom to do whatever you want with opti-gnome-wayland, in accordance with the terms of the MIT license.
 You can modify, distribute, use it in your own projects, or even create a fork of opti-gnome-wayland to add additional features.